rizalmohdnor/playingwith2by2rubikcube/README.md

 4. Modify the logic for rotating the 2x2 cube.
 5. Add buttons below the cube to create action buttons.
 6. Create a simple 2x2 rubik cube application that allows the user to rotate the faces of a rubik cube.
 The code given doesn't work.
 You may have to read the code and complete some functions and add buttons.
+7. Make sure to only submit your /lib folder and modify the readme to describe what was done.
+You must also include your name and matric ID in this readme file.

 ## Requirements: